Rwanda Country Commercial Guide

 Overview

-For more information on energy in Rwanda, please visit the websites of the Rwanda Ministry of Infrastructure, RDB, the Rwanda Utilities Regulatory Authority, the Rwanda Energy Group, and Energy Private Developers.
+For more information on energy in Rwanda, please visit the websites of Rwanda Ministry of Infrastructure, RDB, the Rwanda Utilities Regulatory Authority, Rwanda Energy Group, and Energy Private Developers.

-• Regional electricity system integration and power trading
+• Regional electricity system integration: development of cross-border interconnections enabling power trading with neighboring countries.

 Opportunities

-• Off-grid energy solutions, including rooftop solar products and solar powered irrigation.
+• Off-grid energy solutions, including rooftop solar products and solar powered irrigation, and mini-grids.

 ×